 If you think hikers are immune to heart attacks, you could be dead wrong.
-Cardiac arrest is the number three killer in the outdoors, and it’s responsible for half of all mountain-climbing fatalities.
-What’s more, the typical victim isn’t collecting Social Security: He’s a 45-year-old weekend warrior bent on matching his youthful pace.
+Cardiac arrest is the number three killer in the outdoors, and it's responsible for half of all mountain-climbing fatalities.
+What's more, the typical victim isn't collecting Social Security: He's a 45-year-old weekend warrior bent on matching his youthful pace.
 Backpackers of all ages should pay close attention to their pump, says Dr. James Ehrlich, assistant professor at the University of Colorado School of Medicine.
-That’s because intense exertion, cold weather, and altitude increase stress on the heart, exacerbating key factors like family history, obesity, and smoking.
-The good news: A study published this July in the International Journal of Sports Medicine concluded that regular hiking significantly lowers the likelihood of heart attack in men.
-Here’s how to reduce your risk factors before and during your next adventure.
+That's because intense exertion, cold weather, and altitude increase stress on the heart, exacerbating key factors like family history, obesity, and smoking.
+The good news: Studies have concluded that regular hiking significantly lowers the likelihood of heart attack in men.
+(While studies haven't tested it, women can probably reap the benefits too.)
+Here's how to reduce your risk factors before and during your next adventure.

 - Check your family tree: Ancestry is the #1 predictor of heart attacks, meaning that even active non-smokers can be at risk.

-- High cholesterol raises heart attack risk in men threefold, according to the IJSM study.
+- High cholesterol raises heart attack risk in men threefold.
 A healthy blood pressure is 120/80 mm Hg, and total cholesterol should be under 200 mg/dL.

 - At-risk individuals should get a heart image scan or exercise stress test before attempting a strenuous hike.

 - At home, keep bad cholesterol in check with a low-fat diet.
 Talk to your doctor about medication if food and exercise aren't enough.